Fontan procedure: Contraindications

+Fontan procedure is also contraindicated in those with pulmonary artery hypoplasia and significant mitral insufficiency.

 Post-operative complications

 In the short term, children can have trouble with pleural effusions (fluid building up around the lungs).
 This can require a longer stay in the hospital for drainage with chest tubes.
 To address this risk, some surgeons make a fenestration from the venous circulation into the atrium.
 When the pressure in the veins is high, some of the oxygen-poor blood can escape through the fenestration to relieve the pressure.
 However, this results in hypoxia, so the fenestration may eventually need to be closed by an interventional cardiologist.

 In a 2016 review, Dr. Jack Rychik, head of the Single Ventricle Survivorship Program at Children's Hospital of Philadelphia summarized the long-term consequences of Fontan circulation as an "indolent and progressive state of heart failure" with predictable long-term consequences on several organ systems.
 Chronic venous hypertension from the stasis and lowered cardiac output are assumed to be at the root of lymphatic complications such as chylothorax, protein losing enteropathy and plastic bronchitis.
 These complications may occur in the immediate post-operative period as well as in the medium and long term.
 New interventional and surgical strategies have been investigated to relieve the lymphatic complications associated with the Fontan circulation.
 Concerns about damage to the liver have emerged more recently, as the Fontan circulation produces congestion and lymphedema in this organ.
-This can lead towards progressive hepatic fibrosis and other complications of Fontan-Associated Liver Disease.
+This can lead towards progressive hepatic fibrosis and other complications of Fontan-associated liver disease.
 Screening protocols and treatment standards are emerging in the light of these discoveries.

 Because of structural and electrochemical changes related to scarring after the procedure, arrhythmias are common.
 Pacemakers are placed in as many as 7% of patients who undergo the Fontan procedure.
 While the need for pacemakers may be related to the underlying cardiac anomaly, there is sufficient evidence that the surgery itself lead to the need for cardiac pacing.